 When will I get the route?

-What do you mean by remote?
+What do you mean by remote area?

-Is there phone coverage?
+Is there mobile phone coverage?

-Do I need a spot or PLB?
+Do I need a GPS Tracker or EPIRB?

 What bike do I need to take?

-What is the quality of the roads
+What is the quality of the roads?

 What spares do I need?